···

 Skill Reset

 You went from expert to beginner overnight.
-That gap triggers discomfort.
+That status drop triggers a stress response even when you know it's temporary.

 Social Unknowns